Waxomancy A-Z Wax Meanings

 Pillar

 Strong vertical wax column.
-Sustained upward combustion anchored into base.
+Sustained transmutation.

 Pooling at Base